scholtzm/vapor/README.md

 ## Core

 Vapor's core (represented by this repo) provides a very simple automated client.
-This client uses [node-steam](https://github.com/seishun/node-steam) (extended with [node-steam-groups](https://github.com/scholtzm/node-steam-groups)) to connect to Steam servers.
+This client uses [node-steam](https://github.com/seishun/node-steam) to connect to Steam servers.

 Core represents several key features:
 - easy to update and does not have to be modified by the user
 - handles log in process, including auth codes and sentry files
-- logs all Steam events to console and file
+- logs major Steam events to console and file
 - provides API for plugins
 - makes it possible to run multiple bots using a single installation